 Children together with their adults learn age-appropriate Kidpower People Safety skills and how to practice them as a team.
 Our instructors introduce skills children can use right away to feel safer and more confident dealing with people at home, on the playground, and out and about in the world.
 Every step of the way, we give supportive coaching so families learn how to continue practicing and reinforcing the skills on their own.
 This class does not introduce physical self-defense skills.

-Ages 6-12 Kidpower Parent-Child Full Force Workshop (4 hours)
+Ages 6-12 Kidpower Safety and Self-Defense Workshop (4 hours)

 This workshop starts out just like a two-hour Parent-Child Workshop, and then it extends the learning to include physical self-defense skills.
 From the start, children together with their adults learn age-appropriate Kidpower People Safety skills and how to practice them as a team.
 The activities and the role-plays are tailored to be relevant to the lives of older children.
 Children then learn and practice physical self-defense skills with one-on-one coaching from a padded instructor.
 Adults get an additional opportunity to ask adult-only questions, and they encourage and cheer for the children as they practice their physical skills.